OnlineTarot

 As an Outcome

 As an outcome, the Eight of Swords suggests that current restrictions are temporary and largely self-created, indicating that liberation depends on changing your perspective and taking personal responsibility for your situation.
+The resolution you seek will not arrive through external rescue but through your own gradual realization that the barriers were never as solid as they appeared.
+When you finally remove the blindfold, you will likely be astonished by how many options were available all along, waiting patiently for you to see them.

 Draw Eight of Swords in Your Reading